The Rose (band): 2022–present: Return and new label

 In October 2023, their album DUAL made it to the Billboard 200 chart at #83 in its first week of release.
-In addition to charting on the all-genre album chart, they also made a momentous debut by placing #1 on Billboard’s Emerging Artists chart, #33 on Billboard’s Artist Chart, #5 on Billboard’s Album Sales chart, #5 on Billboard’s Current Album Sales chart, #3 on Billboard’s Current Alternative Albums chart, #2 on Billboard’s current Rock Albums chart, # 7 on Billboard’s Digital Albums chart and #2 on Billboard’s Internet Albums chart.
+In addition to charting on the all-genre album chart, they also made a momentous debut by placing #1 on Billboard's Emerging Artists chart, #33 on Billboard's Artist Chart, #5 on Billboard's Album Sales chart, #5 on Billboard's Current Album Sales chart, #3 on Billboard's Current Alternative Albums chart, #2 on Billboard's current Rock Albums chart, # 7 on Billboard's Digital Albums chart and #2 on Billboard's Internet Albums chart.

 The Rose embarked on their highly anticipated US/Canada Dawn to Dusk tour on October 4, 2023.
 The tour featured a series of sold-out shows across major North American cities, highlighting the band's growing popularity in North America.
 It concluded with a landmark performance at the Kia Forum in Los Angeles, where they played to a full house.
 The successful North American leg was followed by their Asia and Europe tour legs, which kicked off in the Philippines on January 26, 2024 and finished in Spain on April 5, 2024.

 Throughout 2023, The Rose undertook a successful year of festival concerts, performing at iconic music and arts festivals worldwide, including Lollapalooza Chicago, Brazil, Stockholm, Argentina and Chile, CONquest in Manila and Mad Cool in Madrid among other cities.
 In April 2024, they notably performed at Coachella where they took on The Outdoor Theater stage at the renowned festival for the two consecutive Sundays on April 14th and 21st.
 Their performances received enthusiastic acclaim, marking a major milestone in their career.

+On April 2, 2025, the group announced their Once Upon a Wrld tour, a 29 city tour with shows in Europe, Asia, South America, and the US.
+The tour began on June 9 in Zurich, Switzerland, and concluded on August 30 in Seoul, South Korea.
+Prior to the tour, the band released their third EP Wrld marking their first new release in a year.

+On April 10, 2026, The Rose announced they would be taking a hiatus following the release of their new album Rose and their 2026 tour Rosetopia.
+Rosetopia is a multi-city tour with shows in the US.
+South America, Europe and Asia.
+The tour began was unusual in that it started before the completion of the album which was released in August of 2026.
+Two songs were released as singles prior to the start of the tour, Blue Moon and Utopia, while additional unreleased tracks were part of the set list prior to the release of the full album Walking on Clouds and Threshold, making for a unique tour experience.
+After the album was released, Chemical was added to the set list.